phouse512/blog/_posts/2016-05-25-piper-github-scraping.markdown

-For a while I've had a cheap Android tablet sitting on my desk collecting dust, and I've toyed with the idea of putting it on my wall to display relevant metrics, such as these I am now collecting.
+For a while I've had a cheap Android tablet sitting on my desk collecting dust, and I've toyed with the idea of putting it on my wall to display relevant metrics, such as these.
 In the future, I want to build some more advanced trend-detection and smart grouping, but for now a simple endpoint that 'tails' the latest commit activity will be enough to get started with.

+If you're curious about what the code looks like, you can take a look at the [piper repo][piper], hosted on Github.
+I'm slowly adding unit tests to the scraping code as to help make it less brittle, so take it with a grain of salt.
+If you have ideas for how to deal with branches, organizations, and other git metrics worth checking, create an issue or send an email!